Apedale Community Country Park

 Apedale Community Country Park is a 454 acre country park in the borough of Newcastle-under-Lyme, Staffordshire, England.
-The park is unusual for the area as it was previously as an opencast mine.
+The park is unusual for the area as it was previously an opencast mine.

 The area has a long history of mining, with the nearby former collieries at Silverdale and Holditch also having been redeveloped for other uses.

-The park is considered by administration as a form of compensation to the residents of the area for the large amount of development that has taken place over recent years.
-The shallow mine at Holditch was redeveloped into a business park and industrial estate, which led to significant capital gains for Staffordshire County Council.
+The shallow mine at Holditch was redeveloped into a business park and an industrial estate, which led to significant capital gains for Staffordshire County Council.
 The amelioration of the park was part paid for out of these receipts.